Chandrika-Manchikanti/Github_demo/README.md

 # Github_demo
-Basics about git and github
+Basics about git and github.